County Parks - Vasquez Rocks Natural Area

-If you only have time to visit one wilderness area in Santa Clarita, this is where you should go.
-And if you live in the SCV, this is probably one of your favorite places.
+If you only have time to visit one park in Santa Clarita, this is where you should go.
+And if you live in the SCV, this is probably one of your

 for exact dates and times.

-Ranger-led hikes, power walk hikes, and animal presentations are offered in the cool months.
 Star parties, organized by The Local Group, offer visitors an opportunity to see the constellations.
 It's great fun!
-Check out the above link for exact times.
+Check out the above link for

 are offered quarterly.